jasonknight/hyde/README.md

 No Ruby, No Gems, No Coffeescript.
 Just Go.

-`solemnly swear all commits to this repo were made while inebriated and dressed as a monkey.`
+`I solemnly swear all commits to this repo were made while inebriated and dressed as a monkey.`

 # Basic Idea